 Family HousingStudents with families who would like university housing should apply to the Housing Services Office, Parking Structure X, (213) 740-2546.
 Family housing is located north of campus and has furnished one-bedroom and a very limited number of two-bedroom apartments.

 Child CareStudents with families can apply to enroll their children in the Anna Bing Arnold Child Care Center.
-The program operates in three sites located on the University Park and Health Sciences campuses.
-There are programs for infants, toddlers, pre-school and after school care.
+The program operates in two sites on the Health Sciences and University Park campuses.
+Programs for infants, toddlers and pre-school children are offered at both sites.
+University Park campus also offers an after-school program.
 The focus is on personal and social growth, developing motor coordination and positive self-image and providing a good first school experience.
 Full- and part-time enrollment is available and a monthly fee is charged.

 Student Athlete Academic ServicesThe SAAS program was established to provide student athletes with the academic support necessary for them to achieve their goal of a USC degree.
 By providing services through the Athletic Department such as general counseling, advisement and problem solving along with orientation, registration assistance, grade monitoring, study table and tutoring, SAAS helps student athletes fulfill the university’s academic expectations for them and also helps each of them to achieve their own personal academic goals.